 “If you manage to read only a few good novels a year, make this one of them.” –USA Today

 Alison Lurie is the author of many highly praised novels, including The War Between the Tates, The Truth About Lorin Jones (Prix Femina Etranger), and Foreign Affairs (Pulitzer Prize for fiction).
-Her most recent book was Familiar Spirits.
-She teaches… More about Alison Lurie
+She teaches writing, folklore, and literature at Cornell University.

 Paperback | $16.00